Meet the Charge Electric Mustang. This is the first all-wheel drive, all electric Ford Mustang based on the 1968 Mustang Fastback.

 While I’m not 100% sure, I believe Charge has partnered or at least used Dynacorn as a vendor.
 They mention the use of officially licensed shells.
 Dynacorn is company who has purchased the rights to reproduce certain classic bodies including the 1968 Ford Mustang Fastback.
-For more information on Charge, be sure to visit their website.
+For more information on Charge, be sure to check out their website: https://charge.cars/

 For over 15 years now, Dynacorn has been producing all-steel, reproduction, licensed bodies for vintage muscle cars, while using todays’ modern technology.
 If you’re not tied to 100% original, these reproduction bodies are certainly something to consider.
 This could save a lot of time having to re-work rusted and/or damaged body panels.

 Especially after the latest re-make of the movie Gone in 60 Seconds starring Nicolas Cage in 2000, the price of Mustang Fastbacks has skyrocketed thanks to the octane powered star of the movie, “Eleanor”.
 When you factor in the initial purchase price of one of these vintage Mustang’s, the sweat labor, time, and materials, you might find yourself much further behind in your pocket book than if you went with a brand new, reproduction body.

 Very Limited Run of the Charge Electric Mustang